Mental Health & Social/Physical Distancing Information

 - Remaining out of congregate settings

-- Avoid mass gatherings
+- Avoid mass gatherings and groups of people

 - Behavioral practice